mrsonne/hubit/README.md

 `hubit` is an event-driven orchestration hub for your existing calculation tools.
 It allows you to

 - execute calculation tools as one `hubit` composite model with a loose coupling between the model components,
+- easily run your existing calculation tools in asynchronously in multiple processes,
 - query the model for specific results thus avoiding explicitly coding (fixed) call graphs and running superfluous calculations,
 - make parameter sweeps,
-- feed old results into new calculations thus augmenting old results objects,
+- feed previously calculated results into new calculations thus augmenting old results objects,
-- incrementally cache results and restart a calculation at a later time,
+- incremental results caching and calculation restart from cache,
-- easily run your existing tools in asynchronously in multiple processes,
+- caching of model component results allowing `hubit` to bypass repeated calculations,
 - visualize your `hubit` composite model i.e. visualize your existing tools and the attributes that flow between them.

-Compatible with __Python 3.7+__.

 ## Motivation
 Many work places have developed a rich ecosystem of stand-alone tools.
 These tools may be developed/maintained by different teams using different programming languages and using different input/output data models.
 Nevertheless, the tools often depend on results provided the other tools leading to complicated and error-prone (manual) workflows.